Daskott/kronus/ReadMe.md

 - For help run `kronus touchbase --help`
   ```
   Deletes previous touchbase google calender events created by kronus
   and creates new ones(up to a max of 7 contacts for a group) to match the values set in .kronus.yaml

   Usage:
     kronus touchbase [flags]

   Flags:
+        --config string      config file (default is $HOME/.kronus.yaml)
     -c, --count int          how many times you want to touchbase with members of a group (default 4)
     -f, --freq int           how often you want to touchbase i.e. 0 - weekly, 1 - bi-weekly, or 2 - monthly (default 1)
     -g, --group string       group to create touchbase events for
     -h, --help               help for touchbase
     -t, --time-slot string   time slot in the day allocated for touching base (default "18:00-18:30")

   Global Flags:
-        --config string   config file (default is $HOME/.kronus.yaml)
         --dev    run in development mode
         --test   run in test mode
   ```

-## Configuration
+## Configuration for `touchbase` cmd
 The config file is created in `$HOME/.kronus.yaml` if you've run the App at least once.

 You can also create the config file manually in the default path if you choose.
 Or a new path & tell `kronus` where to find it using the `--config` flag.